 This is a particularly irksome language issue.
 Note that the K&R C programming language has 15 precedence levels, of which 3 classes of operator are right-to-left associative.
-The symbol \ occurs in TWO levels, the characters + and > in various combinations each occur in THREE distinct levels, and the character - occurs in FOUR levels.
+The symbol occurs in TWO levels, the characters + and > in various combinations each occur in THREE distinct levels, and the character - occurs in FOUR levels.

 By contrast, all operators in Lisp are delimited prefix operators with no associativity or precedence.
-Even C's a\b+c which might not involve much mystery is arguably clearer as Lisp's (+ (\ a c) c).
-If you doubt such clarity helps, ask a C programmer to explain: a\\b++c.
+Even C's ab+c which might not involve much mystery is arguably clearer as Lisp's (+ ( a b) c).
+If you doubt such clarity helps, ask a C programmer to explain: ab+++c.
 How sure?